-A Super User/Administrator can retrieve the .ini file of a Rack PDU and export it to another Rack PDU or to multiple Rack PDUs.
+A Super User/Administrator can retrieve the .ini file of a device and export it to another device or to multiple devices.
 The steps are below; see details in the sections following.

-- 1. Configure a Rack PDU with the desired settings and export them. - 2.
-Retrieve the .ini file from that Rack PDU. - 3.
-Customize the file to change the TCP/IP settings at least. - Use a file transfer protocol supported by the Rack PDU to transfer a copy to one or more other Rack PDUs.
-For a transfer to multiple Rack PDUs, use an FTP or SCP script or the .ini file utility.
+- 1. Configure a device with the desired settings and export them. - 2.
+Retrieve the .ini file from that device. - 3.
+Customize the file to change the TCP/IP settings at least. - 4.
+Use a file transfer protocol supported by the device to transfer a copy to one or more other devices.
+For a transfer to multiple devices, use an FTP or SCP script or the .ini file utility.
 NOTE: FTP is disabled by default.
-See "FTP Server" on page 148 to enable FTP.
+See "FTP Server" on page 117 to enable FTP.

-Each receiving Rack PDU uses the file to reconfigure its own settings and then deletes it.
+Each receiving device uses the file to reconfigure its own settings and then deletes it.

-NOTE: Managing Users via the config.ini: Users are no longer managed via the config.ini in any form.
+NOTE: Managing Users via the config.ini - Users are no longer managed via the config.ini in any form.
 Users are now managed via a separate file with the .csf extension.
-See additional information in the Frequently Asked Questions (FAQs).
-Go to www.apc.com, select your country from the drop-down list, select Support > Resources and Tools > FAQs, and search for article ID FA176542.
+For further information on this topic, refer to article ID FA176542 in the Knowledge Base at www.apc.com.